Demand Planning Aligns Sales and Supply Chain

 - Market size

-- Market growth and industry trends
+- Market growth and industry trend data

-- Product trends
+- Product lifecycle

-Demand Planner: Putting it all Together
+Demand Planners: Putting it all Together

-for the demand plan, and should be leading thoughtful conversations that lead to sound reasoning behind the inputs.
+for the demand planning function, and should be leading thoughtful conversations that lead to a reasonable approach for planning demand in near real time.
 For instance, the sales pipeline may yield exceptionally high demand for a product that historically hasn’t sold well.
 It is the responsibility of the demand planner to lead conversations to understand what is changing to drive new demand for the product.

-This is frankly where most organizations fall short in implementing an effective demand planning process.
-Organizations frequently operate in silos, and the demand planner often does not feel like they have the authority to force collaboration among these teams.
-For this reason, it is especially important the business leaders emphasize the need to obtain a sign-off / consensus from all these functions.
-Right or wrong, all these functions should feel ownership in the demand planning process, and are jointly responsible to provide input in this critical process.
+In a perfect world, the demand planner leads periodic cross-functional demand planning meetings for purposes of communicating and approving the demand plan.
+Referred to as the Sales and Operations Planning (“S&OP”) process, these cross-functional discussions should seek consensus from sales, marketing, business leadership, and plant leaders prior to finalizing the plan.
+This is frankly where most organizations fall short in implementing an effective demand planning cadence.
+Organizations frequently operate in silos, and the demand planner often does not have the authority to force collaboration with both the salespeople and the marketing function.
+For this reason, it is especially important the business leaders encourage a strong management process, and support the planning team.
+Right or wrong, all these functions should feel ownership in the demand planning process, and are jointly responsible to provide input in this critical function.

 Conclusion: Aligning Supply and Demand